An unprecedented season of the Open Era: due to Covid-19 the events are suspended for six months (between early March & late August) – after the revival, the calendar is slightly modified & the regular ATP ranking frozen; to the end of the season and at the beginning of the new one, almost all match

 2021

-# Roger Federer comes back to the tour after a 13-month break, the Swiss superstar approaching 40th year of his life still produces magical tennis in Paris & London, but is unable to keep his body in great shape during the fortnight; playing tragically he loses in the Wimbledon quarterfinal and one year later he states it was his last professional match
+# Roger Federer comes back to the tour after a 13-month break, the Swiss superstar approaching the 40th year of his life still produces magical tennis in Paris & London, but is unable to keep his body in a great shape during the fortnight; playing tragically he loses in the Wimbledon quarterfinal, and one year later he states it was his last professional match

-# Dominic Thiem, who looked like a potential new no. 1, is injured and doesn’t play ten months, after the comeback in April ’22 he loses seven straight matches
+# Dominic Thiem, who looked like a potential new No. 1 after the US Open ’20, is injured and doesn’t play ten months, after the comeback in April ’22 he loses seven straight matches

-# Second year with Covid-19 (first with vaccines) and spectators are limited in the stands during many events, not every city wants to organize its another edition… after more than a decade in London, “Masters” is moved to Turin
+# The second year with Covid-19 (the first one with vaccines) and spectators are limited in the stands during many events, not every city wants to organize its another edition… after more than a decade in London, “Masters” is moved to Turin… there’s a trend of upcoming good Italian players

 2022

-# Back to normality after two Covid years and an important rule unification: the first season with super tie-breaks in all four Slams (!) – for the French Open it’s a novelty (tie-breaks in the deciders at other Slams obligated since: US Open ’70, Australian Open & Wimbledon ’19)
+# Back to normality after two Covid years and an important rule unification: the first season with super tie-breaks in all four Slams (!) – for the French Open it’s a novelty (tie-breaks in the deciders at other Slams obligated since: US Open ’70, Australian Open ’19 and Wimbledon ’19)

 # Due to Covid-19 restrictions (vaccination required to travel), Novak Djokovic cannot play in two majors (Aus Open, US Open) – he’s the only Top 100 player reluctant to injection; despite it he finishes the season in the Top 10 giving the vibe he’s still the best in the world; he wins “Masters” for the 6th time, overcoming Pete Sampras & tying Roger Federer, two more natural indoors players, the Serb waited six years to do it

 # It’s the year of Carlos Alcaraz: playing like a child of Federer & Nadal 😉 he becomes the youngest player in history (the first teenager) to finish the season as the best in the world!
-He’s amazing on clay and hardcourts (outdoors), on grass & indoors he doesn’t shine though… Alcaraz’s compatriot and mentor, 36 y.o.
+He’s incredibly efficient on clay and hardcourts (outdoors – claims the US Open title in amazing style – a reminiscence of Stefan Edberg‘s triumph in 1992), on grass & indoors he doesn’t shine though… Alcaraz’s compatriot and mentor, 36 y.o.
 Nadal is the best in the first half of the season, but another injury prevents him from playing his normal tennis in the second half

 # Due to political reasons players from Russia & Belarus take part in the ATP events under blank flags (they cannot play at Wimbledon), these two countries are suspended in the team competitions, Canada takes advantage of it winning ATP & Davis Cups